-Modify the ACU Configuration File
+Modifying the ACU Configuration File

-The Automatic Client Upgrade utility (ACU.EXE) determines if the client needs to be updated and allows you to determine several install options.
+The Automatic Client Upgrade utility (ACU.EXE) determines whether the client needs to be updated and allows you to specify several installation options.

+Option Description Settings [LAUNCHINSTALL] Specifies whether the platform- specific setup utility will be launched once ACU.EXE determines that the installation is necessary.
+Launch=Yes No (default: Yes) [DISPLAYDIALOG] Specifies whether users will be prompted to begin the upgrade.
+Display=Yes No (default: Yes) [UNATTENDFILE] Specifies whether a platform- specific configuration will be used and where it is located.
+Use=Yes No (default: No) File=configuration file path

-Option Description Settings [UNATTENDFILE] Determines if a platform-specific Use=Yes No (default: No) configuration will be used and where it is located.
-File=configuration file path [STATUS LOGGING] Determines if a status log will be Use=Yes No (default: No) created and where it will be located.
+Option Description Settings [STATUS Specifies whether a status log will Use=Yes No (default: No) LOGGING] be created and where it will be located.
 File=log file path If you did not create a status log file prior to installation, it will be created and placed in the installation directory on the network or in the directory specified in the File setting.
-[LAUNCHINSTALL] Determines if the platform-specific setup utility will be launched once ACU.EXE determines that the install is necessary.
-Launch=Yes No (default: Yes) [DISPLAYDIALOG] Determines if users will be prompted to begin the upgrade.
-Display=Yes No (default: Yes)
+[ADMINISTRATOR MESSAGE] Specifies additional text that will appear when the user is prompted to start an ACU.
+Message=the message you want to appear [CLIENTLOCAL INSTALL] Specifies whether the installation will be copied to a specified local LocalInstall=Yes No (default: No) directory and run locally.
+LocalDirectory=directory where you want the installation copied (default: C:\Novell\ClientLocalInstall) DeleteLocalInstall=Yes No (default: No) NOTE: If you want to delete the files after the installation is complete, set the DeleteLocalInstall parameter to Yes.

-To customize ACU:
+To customize ACU, do the following: